DimeusDev/cc2-openwebui/readme.md

 - Axis Control need to be made
 - Canvas filament management need to be made
 - Start print not fully working
+- UI is not really responsive (will be fixed dw)

 ## Features
+- Automatic printer recognition
 - Full Web UI
 - Customisable AI print failures detection with Obico ML
 - Notifications support (NTFY and Discord webhook)